graalvm/sulong/README.md

     curl https://sh.rustup.rs -sSf | sh -s -- --default-toolchain none

 This will download the Rust toolchain installer `rustup`, which in turn will automatically install the correct Rust toolchain upon building Sulong.
+You can prohibit Sulong from using an available Rust installation by setting `SULONG_USE_RUSTC` to `false`.

 MacOS: Apple's default LLVM does not contain the `opt` tool, which a Sulong build needs.
 We recommend installing LLVM via `homebrew` and appending the